SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 +6

 Note: Characters may combine one or more maneuvers in the same action.
-In this case, use the diﬃculty of the most challenging maneuver, add 3 for each additional maneuver (up to ﬁve additional maneuvers), and include modiﬁers as if the complex stunt was one maneuver.
+In this case, use the difficulty of the most challenging maneuver, add 3 for each additional maneuver (up to ﬁve additional maneuvers), and include modiﬁers as if the complex stunt was one maneuver.
 Acrobatics can also aid a character in escaping from bonds.
-The chart below contains sample diﬃculty numbers for escaping from various kinds of restraints.
-Modify the diﬃculty based on the circumstances of the escape, such as the conditions the character works under or specially designed restraints.
+The chart below contains sample difficulty numbers for escaping from various kinds of restraints.
+Modify the difficulty based on the circumstances of the escape, such as the conditions the character works under or specially designed restraints.
 The character may not use this skill if completely immobilized.
 If in multiple restraints, the character must make a separate